Group5-secD/Cartify-e-commerce-website/README.md

-### im didnt finish home age still, and other informatics (ha, is there a word informatics)
+### i didnt finish home age still, and other informatics (ha, is there a word informatics)

 # Cartify E-commerce Website